 Follow the old rusted rail bed until you reach the metal stairs.
 This is your first steep ascent.

-The (red blaze) Casino trail is fairly steep and strenuous.
+The (red blaze) Casino trail is steep and strenuous.

 Here you’ll see the brick ruins of the pulleys and machinery used to haul passengers up the mountain way back in the day.

-Atop the mountain there is a quite a platform for taking in the views.
+Get to the top and you find a magnificent platform for taking in the views.
 And yes, they are spectacular.
 Some of the best the Hudson Valley has to offer.

-After soaking em up and taking plenty of photos, continue on the .. . trail towards the fire tower.
-If you’re not afraid of heights it a must-do to climb the metal staircase . . .feet up into the air.
-Once on top, you’re definitely standing at the highest possible elevation in the Hudson Valley east of the river.
+After soaking up the views and taking plenty of photos, continue on the .. . trail towards the fire tower.
+If you’re not afraid of heights, climb the metal staircase.
+Once on top, you’re likely standing at the highest possible elevation in the Hudson Valley east of the river.

 Fishkill Ridge: Overlook/White Trail